observablehq/framework/docs/sql.md

 ## SQL literals

-You can also invoke the `sql` tagged template literal directly.
+SQL fenced code blocks are shorthand for the `sql` tagged template literal.
+You can invoke the `sql` tagged template literal directly like so:

 ```js echo
 const rows = await sql`SELECT random() AS random`;